ZHJEE/OpenTAP/doc/User Guide/CLI Reference/Readme.md

 ## Package manager commands
-> Note: Package names are case sensitive, and package names containing spaces, such as "Developer's System CE" must be quoted.
+> Note: Package names are case sensitive, and package names containing spaces (such as "Developer's System CE") must be quoted.

 | Command                                | Description                                                                                                                                                                                                           | Example                                                          |
 |----------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------|